hschhhwwwo0o/derive/README.md

 ## Dérive

-Dérive - an android mobile app to control your finances written in React Native with Expo
+Dérive - an android mobile app to control your finances written in React Native with Expo.
+The app allows you to add bank cards, monitor their balances, save transactions, add financial goals and monitor their progress.

 ## Tech Stack